 Nursing Pups Lactating dogs and cats have greatly increased nutritional requirements for energy.
 Their caloric need can be increased by a factor of 2 to 8 times over non-reproducing requirements depending on how many young are nursing.
 When selecting a diet for an adult pet, these factors must be taken into consideration in order to optimally feed the lactating dog or cat.

-If you need help feeding your pregnant or nursing pet, click on Chef to request a nutrition consultation.
+If you need help feeding your pregnant or nursing pet, click on nutrition consultation.

 Adult pets that have active daily lives, either in work or play, have higher daily energy requirements than pets that wait on the couch for their owners to return home.
 The working pet has an increased energy need which can be 2 to 8 times the non-working pet depending on the type of work activity and environment.
 When selecting a diet for an adult pet, these factors must be taken into consideration.

-If you need help feeding your working pet, let us help you!
-Click on Chef to request a nutrition consultation.
+If you need help feeding your working dog, click on nutrition consultation.